-The main parameters of interest for the structural estimation model are the consumption premiums associated with route ferry access for both low and high-income workers ($\rho{s(i)=l,F(jk)=1}$, $\rho{s(i)=h,F(jk)=1}$). $\rho{s(i)F(jk)}$ takes a value of zero for tract pairs (jk) that are not connected by a ferry, by construction.
-In the equilibrium solution, for tract pairs connected by a ferry route, $\rho{s(i)1}$ takes a value of 0.767 for low-income workers and 1.068 for high-income workers (Table 8).
-The values can be interpreted in the model as consumption premiums represented in \$1,000s, meaning low and high-income workers value a ferry connection as being equal to \$767 and \$1,068 of annual consumption respectively (Table 8).
-As demonstrated in the regression analysis, it is primarily high-income workers who adjust their behavior to make use of the ferry.
-However, I find both low and high-income workers place a similar, positive value on a ferry connection.
+The main parameters of interest for the structural estimation model are the consumption premiums associated with route ferry access for both low and higher-income workers ($\rho{s(i)=l,F(jk)=1}$, $\rho{s(i)=h,F(jk)=1}$). $\rho{s(i)F(jk)}$ takes a value of zero for tract pairs (jk) that are not connected by a ferry, by construction.
+In the equilibrium solution, for tract pairs connected by a ferry route, $\rho{s(i)1}$ takes a value of 0.516 for low-income workers and 5.360 for higher-income workers (Table 8).
+The values can be interpreted in the model as consumption premiums represented in \$1,000s, meaning low and higher-income workers value a ferry connection as being equal to \$516 and \$5,360 of annual consumption respectively (Table 8).
+As demonstrated in the regression analysis, it is primarily higher-income workers who adjust their behavior to make use of the ferry.
+Because the ferry is rarely faster than the subway, these benefits are not necessarily due to predicted reductions in commute time but a premium for access to a more reliable and comfortable commute mode.